 Our studio is a beautiful, elegant retreat.
-We have spent the last eleven years meticulously honing the experience to be excellent in every way.
+We have spent fifteen years meticulously honing the experience to be excellent in every way.
 Our massage tables are plushly outfitted with extra padding, and soft, satin-like sheets.
 In the winter, we have table warmers to keep you comfortable and your muscles warm and relaxed.

 There is a soft breeze in the studio as our fan both circulates and cleans the air.
 A surround sound system fills the studio with quiet music.
 Warm, low lighting during the massage is used during the massage to help you unwind.
 We use all natural grapeseed and sweet almond oils blended with a choice of aromatherapy.

 We never rush appointments.
 When you pay for an hour massage, you receive the full hour of focused work, with extra time to relax and debrief afterwards.

-When you come visit, there is generally plenty of street parking in the neighborhood.
+When you visit, there is generally plenty of street parking in the neighborhood.
 It's a good idea to get 2 hour parking, as your appointment will last at least an hour and fifteen minutes.
 Metered parking is also available closer to the building.

 If you prefer, you may park in the parking lot behind the building.
-Parking costs $6, and is good for the full day.
+Parking costs $8 (cash or check only), and is good for the full day.